christophe-brachet/aspi-framework/README.md

 # aspi-framework
-PHP Framework used in ASPI-CMS
+PHP Framework used in ASPI-CMF (Content Management Framework)
 # Installation

 Step 1 - Installer PHP 7.2 on your computer